sguzunov/docs/docs/developers/05_testing-your-app/testing-your-app.md

 // Timeout for the test.
 test.setTimeout(60000);

-test("Launch Dev Tools from the Glue42 Application Manager and wait for it to appear.", async () => {
+test("Launch Dev Tools from the Glue42 Toolbar and wait for it to appear.", async () => {
     // Step 1: Start Glue42 Enterprise.
     const electronApp = await electron.launch({
         executablePath: gdExePath,
         cwd: gdDir
     });

-    // Step 2: Wait for the Glue42 Application Manager to appear. const { page } = await waitForAppToLoad("glue42-application-manager", electronApp);
+    // Step 2: Wait for the Glue42 Toolbar to appear. const { page } = await waitForAppToLoad("glue42-application-manager", electronApp);

     // Step 3: Click on the element with an "apps" ID to expand the Applications view.